-During the COVID-19 emergency public meetings, including the regular Village Council meeting scheduled at 7:00 pm on April 20, will be held via Zoom teleconference in accordance with the guidelines contained in House Bill 197.
-Details about how to connect will be made available in the week before the meeting.
+During the COVID-19 emergency public meetings, including Village Council and Planning Commission meetings, will be held via Zoom teleconference in accordance with the guidelines outlined in House Bill 197.
+Information about how to connect will be posted here in advance of the meetings

 Emergency services in Riverlea have not been affected by the pandemic, although first responders are taking precautions to protect themselves from exposure.
 When possible Worthington Police will be handling non-emergency calls over the phone rather than in person to protect their officers from unnecessary exposure.
 Emergency dispatchers will be asking an additional layer of questions to determine if there’s a risk of coronavirus exposure.
 Residents should not call 911 if they suspect that they have coronavirus symptoms unless they’re having trouble breathing.
 Please contact your primary care physician instead.